-For details about synthesis and implementation, see "Synthesizing IP" and "Implementing IP" in the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 7].
+For details about synthesis and implementation, see the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 8].

 Includes all synthesis sources required by the core.
 For the TEMAC solution this is a mix of both encrypted and unencrypted source.
 Only the unencrypted sources can be made visible in the Sources Hierarchy window by right clicking on the core and selecting the "IP Hierarchy" menu item to select the "Show All IP Hierarchy" option.